 In the beginning of 2017 the long-term friend, live vocalist and producer Helena Haaparanta announced that she wanted to set her mind and resources into other musical projects.
 Haaparanta suggested that FoD should take Sara Strömmer to fill in the female vocals in live shows.
 As it turned out to be an insane and fruitful coalition, FoD decided to recruit Strömmer as a full-fledged member and officially as the second lead singer alongside with Saku Solin.
 The band dropped the bomb to their live vocalist and to the audience in the middle of their show in Tuska Open Air Metal Festival.

-During the summer 2017 FoD started working on the new material and future plans with a new fierce mood.
-New songs were made for the upcoming album and to nicely finish off summer 2017, FoD played a wildly praised gig at SaariHelvetti in Viikinsaari, Tampere.
+During the summer 2017 FoD started working on the new material for the fifth album and future plans with a new fierce mood.
+To nicely finish off summer 2017, FoD played a wildly praised gig at SaariHelvetti in Viikinsaari, Tampere.
 At the same time some changes took place, while Saku Solin was confirmed as the second lead singer in the band Turmion Kätilöt.

 It’s no wonder that the media and audiences have started to call FoD “Industrial Shock Metal”.
 FoD is actively looking for new promoters, collaborators and companies to help them spread this “freak show” all around the world.
 The band is ready and they have millions of ideas for the shows and they are eager to reveal them to the rest of the world!